AMWen/pantry_app/README.md

 # Pantry App

-A simple and intuitive mobile app built with Flutter that helps you track your grocery items.
-The app allows you to input multiple items at once, modify quantities, delete items, and organize them using tags.
-It also includes options for importing and exporting data, and sorting items by different criteria.
+A simple and intuitive mobile app built with Flutter that helps you keep track of all your lists.
+Meant to be a no-frills, offline app, not requiring creation or access to any accounts.

+Originally created to help manage pantry items, its main features were to allow you to easily update quantities as you go through them and track when they were added, so you can use up anything that's been sitting around for a while.

-In addition to groceries management, the app has expanded to support tracking to-do lists and meal planning, providing an all-in-one solution for managing your daily tasks and food-related needs.
+Beyond pantry management, the app has expanded to include shopping, meal planning, to-do lists, and more, offering an all-in-one solution for managing your daily tasks, food-related needs, and other situations where lists are useful.

+The app allows you to quickly add multiple items at once, modify quantities, delete items, and organize them with customizable tags.
+It also includes features for importing and exporting data, as well as sorting items based on different criteria.

 ## Features